nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 ## 8. Open Research Problems

-XXX: Discuss tuning of WTF-PAD.
-WTF-PAD was never tuned.

 ### 8.1.
 Onion Service Circuit Setup

 XXX: Our circuit setup padding does not address timing-based features, only